j-koziel/html-css-course/starter/02-HTML-Fundamentals/notes.md

 An element is made up of three parts

-- opening element
+- opening tag
 - content of the element
-- closing element
+- closing tag

 # HTML Document structure